asclepias/asclepias/case_study_stingray.md

 a [GitHub repository](https://github.com/StingraySoftware/stingray) created in October 2015 and five tagged GitHub [releases](https://github.com/StingraySoftware/stingray/releases) with the first issued in February 2018.
 The authors submitted a [code article](https://doi.org/10.21105/joss.01393) to JOSS in April 2019 and after [its review](https://github.com/openjournals/joss-reviews/issues/1393) was accepted in June 2019.
-There are also [four archived Zenodo versions](https://doi.org/10.5281/zenodo.1490116) (plus a Concept DOI that currently points to the latest release, [v0.1.3](https://doi.org/10.5281/zenodo.3242835)).
+There are also [five archived Zenodo versions](https://doi.org/10.5281/zenodo.1490116) (plus a Concept DOI that currently points to the latest release, [v0.1.3](https://doi.org/10.5281/zenodo.3242835)).
 The Stingray code was assigned an [ASCL identifier](http://ascl.net/1608.001) in August 2016.
-The code has been described in an [arXiv preprint](https://arxiv.org/abs/1901.07681), having two versions posted in January and August 2019, and a corresponding [ApJ article](https://doi.org/10.3847/1538-4357/ab258d) published in August 2019.
+The code has been described in an [arXiv preprint](https://arxiv.org/abs/1901.07681), having two versions posted in January and August 2019.
+The two arXiv versions roughly correspond to the submitted and accepted version of an [ApJ article](https://doi.org/10.3847/1538-4357/ab258d) that was published in final form in August 2019.

 Stingray has proven instructive for testing many aspects of our Asclepias investigations into the software citation ecosystem.
 The first instruction has been to improve how ADS indexes and matches the many types of objects in this aggregation.